What is hyponatremia?

 - Have conditions related to hormone levels and the endocrine system.

 - Take certain medications like some types of diuretics or some types of antidepressants.

 How common is hyponatremia?

 Hyponatremia is very common.
-Hyponatremia is the most common chemical abnormality seen among patients in the hospital.
-Rates of hyponatremia are higher among people admitted to inpatient hospital care units or with the medical conditions mentioned above.
+It’s actually the most common chemical abnormality seen among people who are in the hospital and seen in outpatient clinics.
+Rates of hyponatremia are higher among people admitted to hospital care units or with the medical conditions mentioned earlier.